 What are the best Old Mission wine tours?

 I recommend this 5 hour Old Mission wine tour, which takes you to five wineries!
 It’s the perfect way to see the peninsula, and the absolute easiest way to do wine tastings – you don’t have to worry about designated drivers, etc.

 What are the best Old Mission shuttle bus companies?

 If you have a big group, say for a wedding or a bachelorette party, and you don’t want to book the tour above, you may want to book your own shuttle bus chauffeur.

 Do you need to make reservations?

-In most years, the answer is no.
+In most previous years, the answer was no.